Chika4/Spotify_Songs-2024.csv/README.md

 ![](./Images/correlation_social%20eng.PNG)

 The correlation coefficient of 0.37 between total streams and total engagement indicates a weak to moderate positive relationship, meaning that as engagement (such as likes, shares, or comments) increases, streams also tend to rise, but the relationship is not particularly strong.
 This suggests that while engagement may have some influence on streams, it is not the primary driver, and other factors like playlist inclusions, marketing campaigns

+## insights
+Interestingly, some artists achieve high stream counts despite lower playlist reach.
+For instance, Passenger and Juice WRLD convert their modest playlist reach into substantial streams, indicating strong listener engagement or repeat plays.
+Also, a higher number of playlists featuring a song is strongly associated with a higher number of total streams for that song.

+Essentially, the more playlists a song appears on, the more likely it is to be streamed frequently.
+This implies that playlist placements are a significant factor in driving a song's streaming success, highlighting the importance of playlist marketing strategies for artists and record labels.

+Lastly, the analysis revels that there is a week but positive relationship between total streams and social meadia engagement.
+This suggests that while engagement may have some influence on streams, it is not the primary driver, and other factors like playlist inclusions, marketing campaigns

+This weak correlation between social media engagement and total streams suggests that social media activity alone is not the primary driver of streaming success.
+Instead, other factors, such as playlist inclusions, targeted marketing campaigns, radio play, and even the song's genre or popularity trends, tend to play a more significant role in influencing streams.
+However, it is worth noting that social media engagement still holds value as a complementary tool.
+It helps generate buzz around a song, builds a connection with the audience, and provides opportunities for viral moments that can indirectly lead to higher streams.

+## Acknowledgments
+Nidula Elgiriyewithana.
+(2024).
+Most Streamed Spotify Songs 2024 [Data set].
+Kaggle. https://doi.org/10.34740/KAGGLE/DSV/8700156